Sefi100/template/README.md

-# template
+# Python in the lab
-intro package for using Python as a lab expreiment evaluating tool
+intro package for using Python as a lab experiment evaluating tool